Koalisyong Pambansa

+History

 The coalition nominated Jovito Salonga of the Liberal Party for president, and PDP–Laban founder Aquilino Pimentel Jr. for vice president.
 It had a 23-person slate for the Senate election, and had common candidates in the House of Representatives elections.
 The coalition was cash strapped, as both Salonga and Pimentel voted to evict the U.S. bases in the country, a move which was unfavorably seen by the business community.
 Both Salonga and Pimentel ultimately lost, with Salonga finishing sixth of seven candidates, just behind Imelda Marcos, the former first lady.
 Wigberto Tañada won the coalition's sole seat in the Senate, and several congressmen and local officials won.